ideascube/catalog-i-o/doc/kiwix.md

 ## DISCLAIMER

+Early days.
 Tried to automatize all of this.
 Was bitten by several exceptions.

-Turns out we save some time by editing the catalog manually ; it is not error-proof, but still faster than fighting with exceptions within the shell scripts.
+Turned out we save some time by editing the catalog manually ; it is not error-proof, but still faster than fighting with exceptions within the shell scripts.
 Seee the [Gotchas](#gotchas) section below.

 At some point, Kiwix stopped publishing zipped-zim files and turned to plain ZIM files (which now include the file index).
-As a result, the `library.xml` doesn't exist anymore, and several fields have to be built manually.
+As a result, the `library.xml` doesn't exist anymore, and several fields had to be built manually.

+Later on, Kiwix implemented an automated workflow, and published several API endpoints.

+As a result, all of this could be completely automated - see [issue #20](https://github.com/ideascube/catalog-i-o/issues/20).

 ## (current) update process